DaveParillo/cisc192-reader/src/chapter11/single-pass_solution.rst

       .. tb-choice::
          :name: single_pass_solution_1

+         What happens if you don't initialize a counter?

          - [ ] Your code runs without a problem because counters are automatically initialized to zero.